BYU Cougars: Men's basketball

 The BYU men's basketball team is ranked among top 25 NCAA programs for all-time total victories.
 As of 2006, BYU had 82 winning seasons, 26 conference titles, 21 NCAA tournament invites, 10 NIT invites, and two NIT titles (1951 and 1966).
 In 2005, the program was ranked 36th in Street & Smiths "100 greatest College Basketball Programs of All Time", based on NCAA tournament success, NIT success, national championships, conference regular-season and tournament titles, all-time win–loss percentage, graduation percentage, NCAA infractions, NBA first round draft picks, and mascot ferocity.
 In the 2006–07 season, the Cougars became nationally ranked for the first time since 1994 and won the Mountain West Conference regular season championship outright.
-The team's current head coach is Mark Pope, who was hired in 2019.
+The team's current head coach is Kevin Young, who was hired in 2024.

 Women's basketball

 The BYU women's basketball team represents the university in the Big 12 Conference and after the retirement of 21 year coach Jeff Judkins is now coached by Amber Whiting.
 The Cougars play their home games in the Marriott Center in Provo, Utah.
 The team has made eight NCAA Tournament appearances in the last 30 years and has frequently been at the top of its conference.